cypreess/corpora/docs/source/corpus.rst

 File ``idx``
 ------------
 This file contains a list of documents descriptors (indexes in chunk file).
-This is serialized  list, that contains a tuples like:
+This is a list, that contains a tuples like:
     * chunk number
     * offset of document start in chunk file
     * length of header section (with additional ``\n`` )
     * length of text section (with additional ``\n``)

-Currently the serialization is made with cPickle.
+This file is managed by DB Berkeley Recno structure.

 File ``ridx``
 -------------
 This files stores a random access index.
-Basically it is a dict containing a mapping of document ``id`` to the index in ``idx`` list.
+Basically it is a hashmap containing a mapping of document ``id`` to the index in ``idx`` list.

-Currently this is cPickle serialized dict.
+This file is managed by DB Berkeley Hashmap structure.